What Are The Requirements For Filing A Birth Injury Malpractice Lawsuit?

-Wisconsin currently limits the amount of financial compensation available for noneconomic damages in malpractice cases.
-Noneconomic damages include anything that isn’t easily calculable, such as pain, suffering, and loss of quality of life.
+Wisconsin currently limits the amount of financial compensation available for non-economic damages in malpractice cases.
+Non-economic damages include anything that isn’t easily calculable, such as pain, suffering, and loss of quality of life.
 This cap is currently set at $750,000, but the law may change soon.
-In July of 2017, a Wisconsin appeals court rules that this damages cap is unconstitutional.
+In July of 2017, a Wisconsin appeals court ruled that this damages cap is unconstitutional.
 The decision is expected to be appealed to the Wisconsin Supreme Court.

 Taking Legal Action After A Preventable Birth Injury

 If your family is considering filing a birth injury malpractice lawsuit, it’s important to find an experienced Wisconsin malpractice lawyer you can trust.
 Our local lawyers can evaluate your case in a free consultation and determine the best path forward for your family.
 We’re proud to help families struggling with the consequences of serious birth injuries in Milwaukee, Madison, Green Bay, and throughout the rest of Wisconsin.